Home

 Fishing in the Everglades

-From its vast wetlands to its abundant fishing opportunities, the Everglades is a haven for anglers seeking memorable experiences.
-The region encompasses diverse habitats, including mangrove forests, grassy flats, and brackish estuaries, providing a thriving ecosystem for a wide range of gamefish.
+The Everglades is a haven for anglers seeking a memorable experience.
+This unique subtropical region on Florida’s southern tip is home to diverse habitats like mangrove forests, grassy flats, and brackish estuaries which cultivate a thriving ecosystem for a wide range of gamefish.

 Whether you prefer fly fishing or conventional methods, Everglades fishing charters offer exhilarating excursions.
-In the shallow waters, you can spot redfish, snook, tarpon, and spotted sea trout, presenting exciting sight-casting opportunities.
-Venture further into the labyrinthine mangroves, and you might encounter black drum, sheepshead, flounder, largemouth bass, bowfin, and other species.
-Don't forget to keep your eyes peeled for alligators, orchids, and a variety of other amazing species of flora and fauna.
+In the shallow waters, you’ll spot redfishsnooktarpon, and spotted sea trout — presenting exciting sight-casting opportunities.
+Venture further into the labyrinthine mangroves, and you’ll encounter black drum, sheepshead, flounder, largemouth bass, bowfin, and other species.

 Everglades Fish Species

-The vast and diverse habitats of the Everglades offer a wide variety of fish species living in freshwater, brackish, and saltwater environments.
-While fishing in the Everglades, anglers will have the opportunity to target some of the most revered game fish in saltwater.
-A few are highlighted below.
+The vast and diverse habitats of the Everglades are home to a wide variety of fish species living in the freshwater, brackish, and saltwater environments.
+While fishing in the Everglades, anglers will have the opportunity to target some of the most sought-after game fish in saltwater.
+Your local AnyCreek guide will know where to target these species best.
+Several of them are highlighted below.

 Redfish

 Redfish, also known as red drum, are abundant year-round in the Everglades' shallow waters and marshland, making them a popular target for inshore anglers.
-They are identifiable by their striking copper-bronze coloration, large scales, and a characteristic dark spot near the tail base.
 Redfish will typically grow to be about 40 inches and weigh 25 pounds.
 Despite their prevalence, don't underestimate the fight they put up when hooked.
 For more on how to target redfish in the Everglades, check out our Ultimate Guide to Florida Redfish.

 Snook

-Good snook fishing in Florida is largely determined by water temperature, but the Everglades uniquely offers great snook fishing opportunities nearly year round.
-You may find Everglades snook near shallow grass beds, oyster bars, brackish canals, mangrove-lined ponds, small bays, expansive flats, or winding creeks; regardless, the scenery is usually breathtaking.
-Snook have a distinctively sleek and elongated body shape, with a prominent lateral line running along their sides.
-Snook are opportunistic predators feeding predominantly on smaller fish, shrimp, crabs, and small invertebrates.
-Keep that information in mind when selecting your flies, baits, and lures.
+Good snook fishing in Florida is largely determined by water temperature, but the Everglades uniquely offers great snook fishing opportunities nearly year-round.
+You may find Everglades snook near shallow grass beds, oyster bars, brackish canals, mangrove-lined ponds, small bays, expansive flats, or winding creeks.
 Check out our Ultimate Guide to Fly Fishing for Snook for more on this iconic South Florida pursuit.

 Tarpon

 In the Everglades, tarpon thrive in their natural state, unaffected by fishing pressure and boat traffic, creating an angler's utopia.
-Tarpon in the Everglades average 60 to 120 pounds, but can grow much larger.
+Tarpon in the Everglades average between 60 to 120 pounds, but can grow much larger.
 During calm and stable weather with water temperatures, tarpon will display their famous acrobatics.
-Check out this recent article for more info on tarpon fishing South Florida.
+Check here for more info on tarpon fishing in Southern Florida.

 Speckled Sea Trout

-Speckled sea trout, also called the sea trout, are among the most common and favorite fish species of Florida anglers.
-Sea trout are easily identifiable with their distinct dark gray or green coloration on top and blueish-silver colorings underneath.
-Mature speckled sea trout can develop a mean set of vampire-like fangs, earning them the local nickname “gators.”
+Speckled sea trout, also called sea trout, are among the most common and favorite fish species of Florida anglers.
 They can be found inshore in the Everglades, particularly on grass flats.
 Check potholes and small indentations in the grass for sea trout lying in wait to ambush their prey.
 Most sea trout average around 4 pounds, but be ready to hook into a gator weighing well into the double digits.

 Snapper

 Snapper are top of the list for both fun fishing and great eats.
 There are many species of snapper in Florida — including mangrove snapper, lane snapper, mutton snapper, and cubera snapper.
 Snapper can be caught near mangroves, inlets, bridges, docks, grass flats, and nearshore reefs.
-They mainly seek refuge in the nooks and crannies of large structure in the water column, waiting for their next meal to drift by with the tide.
-Live shrimp, whitebait, and small crabs are great bait options for anglers targeting snapper.
-We recommend using a light leader in clear water due to these fish’s excellent vision.
+They mainly seek refuge in the nooks and crannies of large structures in the water column, waiting for their next meal to drift by with the tide.

 Largemouth Bass